Picture of Alexander Brazie

 6. Amir Satvat’s Games Community Discord

 Amir Satvat’s slogan “We help gamers get hired” sums up the purpose of his community.
 Amir Satvat has become well-known in the gaming community in the past few years and won accolades at The Game Awards for his resources.
 He hosts aggregated job listings, lists of job seekers, mock interviews, and portfolio reviews.
-The resources include a list of senior devs, their discipline, and their contact information to get targeted advice.
+The resources include a list of senior devs, their discipline, and their contact information for getting targeted advice.

 Amirsatvat.com collects job listings and free career resources